Regulation of Medicine

 Step 4: Notify your local FBI field office.

 The FBI strongly recommends reporting ransomware attacks, but many still go unreported.
 Reporting the incident to law enforcement may help you and other healthcare organizations avoid these attacks in the future.
 Plus, if law enforcement is able to locate your specific attacker, there is a chance your files can be decrypted and released without cost.
-You can find your local FBI field office here.

 Step 5: Contact MagMutual or other insurance carrier.